noblox/noblox.js/README.md

 ## Documentation

 You can find the current noblox.js wiki with all API documentation [here](https://noblox.js.org/).
 Keep in mind that all methods may not be documented.
-A majority of the new features that can be found in noblox.js are not in roblox-js.
-There will be new documentation coming in with v5.0.0.

 ## Making use of new login workaround
 > Note, as of v4.6.0 The way you log in to Noblox has changed significantly.